Georgia's strictest possible reading of the law to stop felons from voting

 The ACLU's Young said it's significant that neither case dealt with felons' voting rights because "the same words can have different meaning in a different context."

 Others have questioned whether Georgia is right to prohibit all felons from voting.
-A panel formed by Kemp in 2011 to recommend election-law changes suggested lawmakers consider defining felonies of "moral turpitude" for voting purposes.
+A panel formed by Kemp in 2011 to recommend changes to election laws suggested lawmakers consider defining felonies of "moral turpitude" for voting purposes.
 The state Senate this year approved a study committee to look at whether to exempt some nonviolent felonies from the voting ban.

 Alabama has grappled with a similar law denying voting rights for crimes involving "moral turpitude."
 The U.S. Supreme Court in 1985 struck down the original, ruling its adoption in 1901 was guided by a "zeal for white supremacy."